Skip to main content

 Modern

-• Karl Schmidt-Rottluff created this painting of his wife, Emy Frisch, in their first year of marriage.
+• Karl Schmidt-Rottluff painted this portrait of his wife during their first year of marriage.
 He aimed to express how he felt about her rather than depict her realistically.
-The vivid colors represent Emy’s lively personality.

 • Schmidt-Rottluff was one of the founders of German expressionism, an art movement of the early 1900s.
 Expressionist artists created works that showed their inner thoughts and feelings instead of making art that looked realistic.